woahbase/website/docs/images/alpine-mcpjungle.md

   m.myimage('alpine-postgresql') }} image.

 * For any MCP server that provides its own binary, mount those inside `/usr/local/bin` to make them available to MCPJungle.
+(Only statically-linked binaries or those which work with Musl-LibC are supported, not ones that require some other dynamically-linked libraries or shared-objects e.g. GNU LibC.)

 * {{ m.customscript('p11-mcpjungle-customize') }}